erynith/movie-web-instances/page.md

 final announcement screenshots: [1](https://files.catbox.moe/ddesj8.png), [2](https://files.catbox.moe/270b6n.png), [3](https://files.catbox.moe/m8kl57.png)

 ---
+👑 = This instance is currently the best instance to use.

 ✅ = This instance is so trusted I'd give my soul to the owner of it.